v3Monsta/TabCompleteModifier/README.md

 - I doubt the plugin will need updates in the foreseeable future.
 - There are no metrics to deal with.
 - It's under the MIT license so do whatever you want with this.

+There are no pre-built jars, just clone this repository and run `./gradlew build` or for Windows `gradlew.bat build`